zahravk/dev-challenges/text.md

-### Style the subheading
+### Make last words of both subheadings to have a little extra style
-- No adding extra HTML
+- Add extra HTML
-- Add the same class to both headings
+- Use <strong> and <em> elements
-- Font Size: 48px
+- Give the new element you add a class
-- Colors: #FCD801, #281B2D, #00C54C
+- The class should change the color of the text to #FFF